 |For more information about the submission guidelines, the competition rules, the type and amount of the awards/prizes, the evaluation criteria and the ethical/legal requirements for submitting case studies, please visit the website at:

 The deadline for submitting case studies to the 2016 ICHRIE Johnson & Wales case study competition is the 10th April 2016.

 Author(s) wishing to submit a case study ONLY for publication consideration in the 2017 issue(s) of the "Journal of Hospitality & Tourism Cases" can submit their case study until the 30th of June 2016.

 If you require further information and/or assistance, please do not hesitate to contact me.

 This is your opportunity to contribute to the Tourism & Hospitality Education as well as publish and be rewarded for your efforts.

-Looking forward to receiving your case studies and thank you in advance for your valuable support to this great initiative.
+Looking forward to receiving your case studies and thank you in advance for your valuable support to this great new initiative.

 With my best regards,

-Dr. Marianna Sigala
+Professor Marianna Sigala

 Chair, ICHRIE Johnson & Wales Case Study Competition